Salesforce Implementation: The Complete Guide [2025]

 Hands-on experience for your staff configuring and customizing the solution

-Additional training for your team to support the CRM solution after implementation
+Additional training for your team to support the Salesforce CRM solution after implementation

 Advantages and Disadvantages of the Hybrid Implementation Model